zach010/PrimeOptimus/README.md

 Yes it only took 1 minute and 47.5 seconds to confirm a Mersenne prime number of 13395 digits long.
 To put it in perspective, imagine 1 followed by 13395 zeros.
 This program only confirms Mersenne Primes which are easier to pinpoint due to their symmetrical location being 1 less than a power of 2 which alternate as squares.
 The genius is in the algorithm of which I did not find myself.
 I only rewrote it.
-I have attempted to make it parralel processing, but all attempts have only made it slower since each iteration is based on a previous unknown modulus.
+I have attempted to make it parallel processing, but all attempts have only made it slower since each iteration is based on a previous unknown modulus.
 The answer may be multiprocessing the modulus operator itself.
 Though I don't think it would be very efficient because you would have to do setup work for each process before the actual modulus computation even begins.
 The answer may just be a super high GHZ single core CPU for this particular algorithm.
 This website shows all Mersenne Primes that have been proven: https://www.mersenne.org/primes/
 (2^44497)-1 is listed.
 I would rather use my own program to find prime numbers because I know how it works and I when their program runs on your computer when you reach 99% complete with this algorithm, they could easily upload your current modulus and take the find from you.

-In a future commit, a version of the program will be able to save files as tables of prime number sequences generated from lists of functions ordered by their "sequential prime spread" to build a database that can grow big-data as pure combinations of prime number equations while utilizing Goldbach's conjecture.
+In a future commit, a version of the program will be able to save files as tables of prime number sequences generated from lists of functions ordered by their "sequential prime spread" to build a database that can grow big-data as pure combinations of prime number equations.
+It will attempt to utilize Goldbach's conjecture.